-To ensure you are not charged by your phone company, you have two choices: Turn off your phone as soon as your cruise ship leaves port, or, if you want to use offline applications, put your phone into airplane mode.
+To ensure you are not charged by your phone company, you have two choices: turn off your phone as soon as your cruise ship leaves port, or, if you want to use offline applications, put your phone into airplane mode.

 Are there any apps provided by my cruise line that I can use on the ship?

-Most cruise lines provide at least one app for their passengers or interested cruisers; not all are for use while on your cruise ship.
-Some are targeted at people still researching and planning their cruise vacations.
+Most cruise lines provide at least one app for their passengers; not all are for use while on your cruise ship.
+Some are targeted at people still researching and planning their cruise holidays.
 For those apps designed to be used onboard, you do not need to pay to use them for functions like looking at deck plans, making restaurant reservations, looking at shore excursion choices, checking your onboard spending and other similar activities.
 Some apps provide communication features like texting or calling other people on the same ship who also have the app.
 This feature can cost money, depending on your cruise line.
 Check with your cruise line to find out which app(s) it offers, which ships support app functionality and if there are any costs associated with using them.

 You might like the following articles:

 The What to Expect on a Cruise series, written by Cruise Critic's editorial staff, is a resource guide, where we answer the most common questions about cruise ship life -- including cruise food, cabins, drinks and onboard fun -- as well as money matters before and during your cruise and visiting ports of call on your cruise.